davatorium/rofi/doc/rofi-theme.5.markdown

 combination of numbers, letters and '-'.
 It must not contain any whitespace.
 The structure of the `value` defines the type of the property.
 The current parser does not define or enforce a certain type of a particular `identifier`.
-When used, values with the wrong type that cannot be converted, are ignored.
+When used, values with the wrong type that cannot be converted are ignored.

-The current theme format support different type:
+The current theme format supports different types:

- * a string.
+ * a string
- * an integer number.
+ * an integer number
- * a fractional number.
+ * a fractional number
- * a boolean value.
+ * a boolean value
- * a color.
+ * a color
- * text style.
+ * text style
- * line style.
+ * line style
- * a distance.
+ * a distance
- * a padding.
+ * a padding
- * a border.
+ * a border
- * a position.
+ * a position
- * a reference.
+ * a reference
- * an orientation.
+ * an orientation
- * a list of keywords.
+ * a list of keywords

 Some of these types are a combination of other types.